lekroll/GISD/Revisions/2018/README.md

 # Info
 This directory contains the updated GISD for 2018 as of 25.01.2018.
+The Reference Date for all Regional Definitions ("Gebietsstand") is 31.12.2014.

 ## Changes
 * We changed the definition of the Educational Component to be also based on factor analysis.
 Now, it is defined by the following z-standardized proportions: